avuminhas05/cpu-project-1/README.md

-# cpu-project-1
+# cpu-project
-first part of designing and implementing CPU
+Implementing a MIPS 5-stage pipeline CPU in Logism